MaceChettiyadan/Y11Notes/Physics/SIS & Error in Physics.md

 	- A property of the instrument itself
 	- We use experimental preceision - how far apart from average experimental value
 - **Reliable**  - when additional trials give a consistent result
-- **Validity** occurs when every variable is controlled as you intend it - no other variable is having an impact on our experiment other than the deliberate experimentation of the independant bariable and the resulting response of the dependant variable.
+- **Validity** occurs when every variable is controlled as you intend it - no other variable is having an impact on our experiment other than the deliberate experimentation of the independant bariable and the resultingx response of the dependant variable.

 ##### Uncertainty & Error
 - 3 Classes